How to Paint Crown Molding in 5 Steps

 Be careful to avoid lap marks and a shoddy-looking paint job, especially with a fast-drying product like a water-based latex paint.
 Keep a wet edge from corner to corner on all parts of the crown before setting up to move on to the next section.

-One way to help alleviate the stress of painting is to apply two thin coats of paint—or a primer followed by a finish coat—instead of attempting a one-and-done job to save time.
-Depending on which product you’ve decided to use, thinning the paint with water or solvent will make the job flow much faster and allow for multiple coats that are often smoother than one thick layer.
+It’s best to apply two thin coats of paint, or a primer followed by a finish coat.
+Thinning the paint with water or solvent will make the job flow much faster and allow for multiple coats that are smoother than one thick layer.
+Be sure to let the first coat fully dry before applying the second coat—this could take 2 to 4 hours for latex paint, or a full 24 hours for oil-based paint.

-To help ensure that all your hard work doesn’t chip or peel away, remove the tape while the paint is still drying.
-You should get an oh-so-satisfying clean edge that’s free of chipping and doesn’t call for later touch-ups.
+Remove the tape while the paint is still drying to help ensure that all your hard work doesn’t chip or peel away.
+You should get an oh-so-satisfying clean edge that’s free of chipping and doesn’t require later touch-ups.

 "Get the most delicate painter’s tape you can," says Tschudi.
 "I can’t tell you how many times we’ve seen painters tear off painter’s tape after painting, only to remove layers of paint—which requires gypsum, sanding, matching, and repainting to fix.
 A painter can easily lose all profitability with a bad tape tear."